Order Now: (603) 890-3699

 Stages of Bioprocessing

-The three main steps/stages in a bioprocess are upstream processing, fermentation, downstream processing.
+The three main steps/stages in a bioprocess are upstream processing, fermentation, and downstream processing.

 • The upstream procedure is the first step in the bioprocess, beginning with early cell isolation and cultivation and continuing through cell banking and culture development until the required quantity is attained.